Ignaz Kreidl: A family in business

 The Kreidl and Heller families were closely connected.
 Ignaz' sister Mathilde (1868–1926) was married to industrialist Gustav Heller (1857–1937).
 In 1908, Ignaz Kreidl and Gustav Heller formed the Kreidl and Heller company.

 On October 1, 1910, "Dr. Kreidl und Heller" (shareholders: Gustav Heller and Ignaz Kreidl) merged with another producer of chemical products, "Landau & Co" (shareholders: Horace Landau and Karl Rosenzweig) to form "Vereinigte Chemischen Fabriken, Kreidl, Heller & Co."
 (VCF).
-As of 1912, the company's address was XXI Sebastian-Kohlgasse 5-9, Vienna, Austria, then part of the Austro-Hungarian Empire.
+As of 1912, the company's address was XXI Sebastian-Kohlgasse 5-9, Vienna, Austria, then part of Austria-Hungary.

 VCF was involved in the production of rare earths, which were used to create glass, enamels, and synthetic resins.
 Kreidl led a strong research program that resulted in the registration of a number of patents relating to the production of resins, glass, and enamels.
 These included processes such as the manufacturing of opaquing agents for white enamel, which could be used in dentistry.

 The company was also active in other areas.
 It made agricultural products such as sulfur-based weed sprays to combat pests in orchards, vineyards and gardens.
 It produced salts for pickling and canning.

 It also produced saccharin, under the brand name "Kandisin".

 Among Kreidl's many patents are a number relating to the use of saccharin by diabetics.

 The company even published a cookbook of saccharine recipes, Mein 'süßes' Kochbuch.
 Die Verwendung von Süßstoff, Tabletten-, und Kristallsüßstoff und Kandiset für Speisen und Getränke jeder Art (My "sweet" cookbook.
 The use of sweetener, tablet, and crystal sweetener and candy for food and drinks of any kind).

 Ignaz Kreidl was a highly respected scientist and industrialist.
 He held over two hundred patents, in multiple countries, in the areas of glass, resins, plastics, photochemical processing, enamel ware and porcelain enamels.

 He funded scholarships at the Institute for Radium Research, Vienna, supporting students such as Elizabeth Rona.